danman01/ebook-book-template/chapter05-user_profiles.md

 - Track details like title, album and artist

 ## Customer Analysis
 All the right information is in place and a lot of micro-level detail is available describing what customers listen to when.
 The quickest way to get this data to a dashboard is by leveraging Spark to create summary information for each customer as well as basic statistics about the entire user base.
-After the results are generated they can be persisted to a file, which can be easily used for visualization with BI tools such as Tableau, or other dashboarding frameworks like D3.js.
+After the results are generated they can be persisted to a file, which can be easily used for visualization with BI tools such as Tableau, or other dashboarding frameworks like C3.js or D3.js.

 Step one in getting started is to initialize a Spark context.
 Additional parameters could be passed to the _SparkConf_ method to further configure the job, such as setting the master and the directory where the job executes.